aswanthnarayan/ProgrammingNotes/MongoDB/MongoDb.md

 By default, it starts the server on port `27017` and uses the default data directory (`/data/db` on Linux/macOS or `C:\data\db` on Windows).

+_Note: `mongod` is the database server process.
+To interact with the database, you use a shell client.
+The modern shell is `mongosh`, which replaced the legacy `mongo` shell._

 ## BSON

 BSON is a binary encoding of JSON-like documents.
 Unlike JSON, which is text-based, BSON is designed to be efficient in both storage and retrieval, making it more suitable for high-performance applications.